manavc7/Projects-and-Coding-Comps/Documents/Python/Projects/Stock_Market_Predictor/README.md

 # Project Overview

 ## Data Source:
+I used historical data from Yahoo Finance for the S&P 500 index (^GSPC), including features like open, close, high, low prices, and trading volume.

+## Modelling
-Utilizes historical data from Yahoo Finance for the S&P 500 index (^GSPC), including features like open, close, high, low prices, and trading volume.
-Modeling Approach: Implements an ensemble learning approach combining a RandomForestClassifier and XGBoost (XGBClassifier) through a VotingClassifier.
-This method leverages the strengths of both models for improved prediction accuracy.
-Feature Engineering: Generates additional predictors using rolling averages and trend indicators over multiple time horizons, enhancing the model's ability to capture market patterns.
+For my modelling approach I implemented an ensemble learning approach combining a RandomForestClassifier and XGBoost through a VotingClassifier.
+This method leveraged the strengths of both models for improved prediction accuracy.
+It generates additional predictors using rolling averages and trend indicators over multiple time horizons, enhancing the model's ability to capture market patterns.

 ## Backtesting:
 The model is rigorously backtested over historical data to evaluate its performance, with results showing promising accuracy in predicting market direction.
 Key Results Precision Score: The ensemble model achieved higher precision compared to individual models, demonstrating its effectiveness in predicting market trends.
 Ensemble Strategy: By combining the RandomForest and XGBoost models, the ensemble approach reduces overfitting and improves generalization across different market conditions.
 Usage